Randomacy/pba2022-endterm/README.md

 In the PBA 2022 end-term project, I intend to implement a simple multi-token DEX through a simple multi-asset pallet.

 ## 2. Approach
+I wanted to start with substrate-node-template, and then create my custom pallets to implement the DEX.
 ### Tokens
 Tokens are assets, and is supposed to be implemented as:
 ```